ansible-collections/cisco.ios/docs/cisco.ios.ios_facts_module.rst

 .. note::
    - Tested against IOS 15.6
+   - Facts gathering for L3 devices are supposed to produce blank output for unsupported resources like vlan.
    - For more information on using Ansible to manage network devices see the :ref:`Ansible Network Guide <network_guide>`
    - For more information on using Ansible to manage Cisco devices see the `Cisco integration page <https://www.ansible.com/integrations/networks/cisco>`_.